NVIDIA/cloud-native-docs/gpu-telemetry/dcgm-exporter.rst

 .. warning::

-   The `dcgm-exporter` container image includes a DCGM client library (``libdcgm.so``) to communicate with the `nv-hostengine`.
+   The `dcgm-exporter` container image includes a DCGM client library (``libdcgm.so``) to communicate with `nv-hostengine`.
 In this deployment scenario we have `dcgm-exporter` (or rather ``libdcgm.so``) connect to an existing `nv-hostengine` running on the host.
-The DCGM client library uses a protocol to exchange information with `nv-hostengine`.
+The DCGM client library uses an internal protocol to exchange information with `nv-hostengine`.
 To avoid any potential incompatibilities between the container image's DCGM client library and the host's `nv-hostengine`, it is strongly recommended to use a version of DCGM on which `dcgm-exporter` is based is greater than or equal to (but not less than) the version of DCGM running on the host.
 This can be easily determined by